RascalTwo/Advent-Of-Code-2019/docs/README.md

 Each solution also contains a `__version__` variable, denoting the version of the solution - of which all start at `1.0.0`

+### Running

+Each solution can be ran either from the day directory, or from the main project directory.

+After running, the execution time in seconds will be outputted.

 ## Additionals

 The `template.py` file is a base template of all `solution.py` files, while `utils.py` generates the `template.py` file for the next day and exposes a `load_input` method.